bramtayl/Justly/README.md

 - "Unpitched voices" to view unpitched voices.
 - "Previous chord" to view the pitched or unpitched notes of the previous chord.
 - "Next chord" to view the pitched or unpitched notes of the next chord.
+- "Piano roll" to show or hide the piano roll (see [Piano roll](#piano-roll) above).
+- "Zoom in" to zoom in the piano roll's time axis.
+- "Zoom out" to zoom out the piano roll's time axis.

 ### Play Menu

 In the play menu, you can choose among the following options:

 - "Play selection" to play a selection of chords or notes.
 If you play a selection of chords, you will skip any previous chords, and only play the selected chords.
 If you play a selection of notes within a chord, you will skip any previous chords, and only play the selected notes within the current chord.
+- "Play to end" like "Play selection", but instead of stopping after the selection, Justly continues playing through to the end of the song.
 - "Stop Playing" to stop playing.

 ### Keyboard shortcuts